-Do you have a family crest in your tree?
-Is it associated with an entire family line or surname?
+Are you ever asked the question What is My Family Crest?
+Or perhaps you already have a crest in your family tree?
 Find out why, according to Jack Turton of The Coat of Arms Database, “family crest” is a misnomer and how to understand the actual meaning and history behind these symbols.

 When people talk about a “family crest” they usually mean a coat-of- arms belonging to a family member who was “armigerous” – meaning he or she had the right to display one, which in turn implies noble (or at least gentry) status.
 But, too often, coat-of-arms are erroneously assigned to entire family line or surname in a family tree.

 We know about historical coats-of-arms because they functioned a bit like modern trademarks.
 They were administered by a college of professionals called “heralds,” whose records survive in museums and archives.
 Individual families also kept track of their own history and heraldry.

 In the 19th century it was common to publish the results in weighty volumes of family history, many of which are now available in online archives.
 Around that time, a growing interest in genealogy sparked the publication of massive biographical encyclopedias such as Burke’s Peerage in the United Kingdom, Rietstap’s and Dizionario Storico for Italian heraldry, and Armorial Lusitano for Portuguese.

 For example, here is the coat-of-arms of Sir James, the Ninth and last Earl of Douglas, who lived and died in the 15th century.

 Medieval nobles and gentry (armigerous individuals) left their mark not just in the old chronicles, but in legal and government documents, many of which are available in 19th century translations.
 For example, the English Inquisitions Post Mortem recorded who owned what on their death, and the Close Rolls recorded who held which public office – and since each county had a sheriff and various magistrates most local notables appear somewhere in these pages.